wdwzyyg/ptyrad/README.md

 ### Step 3.
 Create the Python environment required for *PtyRAD*

 Based on your system and whether you have GPU support, choose the appropriate installation command below and run it in your terminal.
+Make sure you are inside the `ptyrad/` directory so the environment YAML files are visible.

 - **3a.
 For Windows and Linux system with CUDA-supported GPUs**

-    - Option 1 (Recommended): Create the environment using the provided YAML file

     ```bash
-        # Ensure you are inside the `ptyrad/` directory so the environment YAML file is visible
-        conda env create -f environment_ptyrad.yml
+    conda env create -f envs/environment_ptyrad_cuda118.yml
     ```

-    - Option 2: Manually specifying the packages for more control

-        ```bash
-        conda create -n ptyrad python pytorch pytorch-cuda accelerate torchvision optuna matplotlib scikit-learn scipy h5py tifffile jupyter -c nvidia -c pytorch -c conda-forge
-        ```
+    >💡 **Note:** PyTorch ships with the specified CUDA runtime so please make sure your machine has a compatible GPU driver.
+Run `nvidia-smi` in your terminal to see the maximum supported CUDA runtime version.
+You can modify the specifed version of `pytorch-cuda=X.Y` in the YAML file if your machine supports newer CUDA runtime.

 - **3b.
 For MacOS users, or Windows/Linux without a GPU**

     ```bash
-    conda create -n ptyrad python pytorch accelerate torchvision optuna matplotlib scikit-learn scipy h5py tifffile jupyter -c pytorch -c conda-forge
+    conda env create -f envs/environment_ptyrad_no_cuda.yml
     ```

     >💡 **Note:** It’s completely fine to use the GPU install options even on systems without a GPU.
-Packages like `pytorch-cuda` will simply remain inactive and unused.
 If your *PyTorch* installation isn’t built with CUDA support, or if *PtyRAD* can't detect a compatible GPU, it will automatically fall back to running on the CPU.

 The created Python environment will be named `(ptyrad)` and stored under `miniforge3/envs/ptyrad/`.
 Throughout this guide, we use `(ptyrad)` to refer to the Python environment, and `ptyrad/` to refer to the repository folder.
 The parentheses `(...)` help keep them distinct.